-To start setting your preferences open the Options dialog by selecting the Tools > Options… menu item on the main window of Ubiqua.
+To start setting your preferences open the Preferences dialog by selecting the Tools > Preferences menu item on the main window of Ubiqua.
 You will find more instructions on the following sections.

 Ubiqua will help you recover the last capture if an error occurred recently and the application closed unexpectedly.
 When the application is started it checks for orphan files and presents a Capture Files Recovery dialog where you can select from a list of recoverable files with the corresponding date and time of when the problem occurred and the number of packets, select the file and click on the Recover Capture button and all the packets will be automatically loaded on your Traffic view.